uwdata/mosaic/docs/why-mosaic/index.md

 Any component that implements the Mosaic _client_ interface can both issue queries and be automatically filtered by a provided _selection_.
 Mosaic inputs and vgplot plots can freely interact, as can any other visualization (such as custom D3 plots) that follows the Mosaic client interface.

+Though written in JavaScript and deployable over the Web, Mosaic was designed to work well in data science environments such as Jupyter notebooks, too.
+A DuckDB server can run in a host environment such as a Python kernel and communicate with a Web-based output cell interface.
+See the [Mosaic Jupyter Widget](/jupyter/) for more.

 ## Mosaic is extensible

-Mosaic can readily be extended with new clients, or, as in the case of [_vgplot_](/vgplot/), entire component libraries.
+Mosaic can readily be extended with new clients, or, as in the case of [vgplot](/vgplot/), entire component libraries.
 Possible future additions include network visualization tools, WebGL/WebGPU enabled clients for more scalable rendering, and more!

 As sketched in the code below, data-consuming elements (plot layers, widgets, etc) can be realized as Mosaic clients that provide queries and accept resulting data.